 The Obligated Group recognizes its rights to assets held by recipient organizations, which accept cash or other financial assets from a donor and agree to use those assets on behalf of or transfer those assets, the return on investment of those assets, or both, to the Obligated Group.
 In 2011 UCF embarked on the campaign for the Cancer Center at Upper Chesapeake Health.
 The contributions will be used for the benefit of the Cancer Center which will be on the campus of UCMC.
-As such, the Obligated Group recorded an economic interest in the net assets of UCF of \$7,007.
+As such, the Obligated Group recorded an economic interest in the net assets of UCF of \$11,390 and \$7,007 for the years ended December 31, 2012 and 2011, respectively.
 The donor restricted gifts are included as an increase in temporarily restricted net assets in the combined statement of operations and changes in net assets.